2-REC/python-qt-resizable-messagebox/README.md

 The Qt.py file must be located in one of the defined Python paths.
 The provided version of Qt.py can be used.

+## Usage

+Some examples on how to use the Resizable Message Box are provided in [extras/usage.md](extras/usage.md)

 ## Remarks